- What device types are appropriate for the Safety and Performance Pathway

 There are three types of Premarket Notification 510(k)s that may be submitted to FDA: Traditional; Special; and Abbreviated.
 The Special and Abbreviated 510(k) programs were developed in 1998 and described in the "New 510(k) Paradigm" to facilitate the 510(k) review process for certain types of submissions subject to 510(k) requirements.
 In 2019, the FDA split "The New 510(k) Paradigm" into separate guidance documents; The Special 510(k) Program and The Abbreviated 510(k) Program.
 The Safety and Performance Based Pathway is an expansion of the concept of the Abbreviated 510(k) pathway for certain, well understood device types.

 The FDA expects to operationalize this pathway once the first device types and applicable performance criteria have been identified and final guidances have been published.
-Once the FDA begins to operationalize this pathway, a medical device manufacturer will be able to meet FDA-identified performance criteria to demonstrate that its device is as safe and effective as a predicate device.
-The use of this pathway does not affect the FDA's ability to obtain any information authorized by the statute or regulations.
+Once the FDA begins to operationalize this pathway, a medical device manufacturer will have the option to meet FDA-identified performance criteria to demonstrate that its device is as safe and effective as a predicate device.
+The use of this pathway does not affect the FDA's ability to request any information authorized by the statute or regulations.

 For more information refer to the guidance Safety and Performance Based Pathway.

-As a first step towards operationalizing of the Safety and Performance Based Pathway, the FDA issued draft guidances on September 19, 2019, identifying performance criteria and testing methodologies for certain devices within four class II device types.
+As a first step towards operationalizing of the Safety and Performance Based Pathway, the FDA has issued draft guidances identifying performance criteria and testing methodologies for certain devices within five class II device types.
 The FDA is soliciting feedback on these guidances, which will be used to finalize these draft guidances as well as help expand this pathway to other types of devices.
 Submit comments on the draft guidances at www.regulations.gov using the following docket numbers.

 - Spinal Plating Systems